-Getting Help with Medical Debt in Washington State
+Getting help with medical debt in Washington State

 Having medical bills can cause fear, worry and embarrassment.
-You may start to lose hope.
 But ignoring them can lead to bigger problems.
-Your bills might be turned over to a collection agency.
-You might even get sued.
-If you cannot afford your medical debt, this publication explains some options that can help. #0212EN
+If you cannot afford your medical debt, read this to learn about some options that can help. #0212EN

-Having medical bills, especially when you have been sick, can cause worry, and extra stress.
+Having medical bills, especially when you have been sick, can cause worry and extra stress.
 But ignoring these bills can lead to bigger problems.
 Your bills might be turned over to a collection agency or you might be sued.

 Do not ignore any bill.
 Read it carefully.
-Make sure you know:

-what it is for
+- What it is for

-what it says you owe
+- What it says you owe

-any mistakes on it
+- Any mistakes on it

-what each charge is for
+- What each charge is for

-what your insurance paid (if you have Medicaid, Medicare, or private medical insurance)
+- What your insurance paid (if you have Medicaid, Medicare, or private medical insurance)

 The charges can be confusing.
 If you have any questions, contact whoever sent you the bill.

-*Do not assume your insurer has paid a bill.
+- Do not assume your insurer has paid a bill.
 You must follow up with the hospital, doctor, your insurance company, or DSHS to make sure the bill has been paid.
-If it was not paid, find out why.
+If it was not, find out why.
 You may need to file an appeal with the provider or insurance company if payment has been denied.
 If you are not sure of your rights, talk with a lawyer.

 Even if your insurance paid some of the debt, you may not be able to afford to pay what the bill says you still owe.

 This government-funded program provides medical coverage for individuals and families with low incomes.
 If you cannot afford your hospital or other medical bills, ask the hospital or DSHS about helping you apply for Apple Health.

 If you are getting health care in a hospital, or you have a bill for care you got at a hospital, ask for a Charity Care application to find out if you are eligible.

 When the hospital admits you, it should provide notice of its Charity Care program.
 You can ask for an application while in the hospital or after you are discharged.
 You should apply as soon as possible after getting hospital care.

 Fill out the application and turn it in by the deadline stated on it.
 You must prove your income is low enough to get Charity Care.

-income tax returns
+- Income tax returns

-forms from DSHS or Social Security
+- Forms from DSHS or Social Security

 To make sure the hospital reviews your application and documents in a timely manner, you should: